Choose the right paint for your project! Come learn how to paint furniture in latex, chalk paint, milk paint, spray paint, and oil-based paint.

-There is good news for all of us control freaks: If you don't love the chippy look and are painting a piece with a existing finish, you can add a bonding agent.
-A bonding agent is sold separately from chalk paint and usually added to paint.
+But all is not lost!
+If you are painting a piece with an existing finish, you can add a bonding agent.
+A bonding agent is sold separately from chalk paint then added to the paint.
 Chipping can still occur with the bonding agent – but not to the same extent as it would without.

-Milk paint requires mixing.
-It comes in powder form which is great because it has an indefinite shelf life.
-However, once mixed the paint needs to be used fairly quickly.
+Milk paint comes in powdered form so requires mixing.
+It has an indefinite shelf life as a powder, however, once mixed the paint needs to be used fairly quickly.
 To mix, you add one part powder to one part paint.
 You can add more powder (or water) to get the consistency you prefer.
 Allow the paint to sit for a bit to allow the clumps to absorb water and help the bubbles to go away.
-Keep in mind that you will need to occasionally mix the paint from time to time since the powder will try and settle at the bottom.
+Keep in mind that you will need to occasionally mix the paint from time to time since the powder will settle at the bottom.

 Milk Paint doesn’t require prep work before you paint – no sanding or priming!
 Milk paint is thin and drips pretty easily.
-Use quick strokes and try to stay on top of the drips.
-Wait for the coats to dry before adding another.
+Use quick strokes and stay on top of the drips, wiping them as quickly as possible.
+Wait for each coat to dry before adding another.
 I usually do 3 coats of milk paint.

 After you’re done painting, you can sand the piece.
 Sanding is great if you want to distress and smooth out the finish (you’ll notice some powder lumps).
 If you have a lot of chipping, you’ll want to smooth out these areas.